 Royal Roads: Pilgrimages Through the Four Elements and Beyond

-This book presumes that the reader is already familiar with some basic concepts, yet may not been taught these particular techniques, which sadly, have fallen out of “mainstream Craft training”, which they were once a very common part of a witch’s basic instruction in herbology and potions.
+This book presumes that the reader is already familiar with some basic concepts, yet may not have been taught these particular techniques, which sadly, have fallen out of “mainstream Craft training”, which they were once a very common part of a witch’s basic instruction in herbology and potions.
 Often they were used in conjunction with the construction and consecration of other Tools of the Art, such as the magical mirror discussed in chapter 2, as well as aids in magical work, such as the spiritual and metaphysical journeys along what the authors have termed the Royal Roads.

 Providing a basic ritual script, the authors walk you through the consecration and building of the ritual space, introduce the concept of the Black Watch for those unfamiliar with it, providing some personal example of its application.
 Such may sound and seem melodramatic and overblown.
 Until you’ve been in a situation where it would have been useful.
 (Note: I was present at both of the examples described in this section, and yes, it was a hideous aftermath.)